boyter/lc/README.md

 licensechecker (lc)
 -------------------
-`lc` is a command line tool that recursively iterates over a supplied directory attempting to identify what software license each file is under using the list of licenses supplied by the SPDX (Software Package Data Exchange) Project.
-It will pick up license files named appropiateld or inline licenses such as the below in source files
+`lc` is a command line tool that recursively iterates over a supplied directory or file attempting to identify what software license each file is under using the list of licenses supplied by the SPDX (Software Package Data Exchange) Project.
+It will pick up license files named appropiately or inline licenses such as the below in source files

 `SPDX-License-Identifier: GPL-3.0-only`